The Fall of the House of Usher: Plot

-The story begins with the unnamed narrator arriving at the house of his friend, Roderick Usher, having received a letter from him in a distant part of the country, complaining of an illness and asking for his help.
+The story begins with the unnamed narrator arriving at the house of his childhood friend, Roderick Usher, having received a letter from him in a distant part of the country, complaining of an illness and asking for his help.
 As he arrives, the narrator notices a thin crack extending from the roof, down the front of the house and into the adjacent tarn, or lake.

 It is revealed that Roderick's sister, Madeline, is also ill and falls into cataleptic, deathlike trances.
 Roderick and Madeline are the only remaining members of the Usher family.

 The narrator is impressed with Roderick's paintings and attempts to cheer him by reading with him and listening to his improvised musical compositions on the guitar.
-Roderick sings "The Haunted Palace", then tells the narrator that he believes the house he lives in to be alive, and that this sentience arises from the arrangement of the masonry and vegetation surrounding it.
+Roderick sings "The Haunted Palace", then tells the narrator that he thinks the house he lives in to be alive, and that this sentience arises from the arrangement of the masonry and vegetation surrounding it.
 Further, Roderick believes that his fate is connected to the family mansion.

 Roderick later informs the narrator that Madeline has died.
 Fearing that her body will be exhumed for medical study, Roderick insists that she be entombed for two weeks in the family tomb located in the house before being permanently buried.
 The narrator helps Roderick put Madeline's body in the tomb, whereupon the narrator realizes that Madeline and Roderick are twins.
-The narrator also notes that Madeline's body has rosy cheeks, which sometimes happens after death.
+The narrator also notes that Madeline's body has rosy cheeks, which sometimes appears in cadavers.
 Over the next week, both Roderick and the narrator find themselves increasingly agitated.

 A storm begins, and Roderick comes to the narrator's bedroom (which is situated directly above the house's vault) in an almost hysterical state.
 Throwing the windows open to the storm, Roderick points out that the lake surrounding the house seems to glow in the dark, just as Roderick depicted in his paintings, but there is no lightning or other explainable source of the glow.